Prefer to watch? Check out the video here:

 “One of the most common simple changes that led to happiness was learning to make the bed each morning.”

 This tidy habit can also lead to better productivity.
-According to Charles Duhigg, the author of The Power of Habit, making your bed each morning becomes a keystone habit that starts a chain of other good decisions through the day and it also gives you a sense of taking charge.
+According to Charles Duhigg, the author of The Power of Habit, making your bed each morning becomes a keystone habit that starts a chain of other good decisions throughout the day and it also gives you a sense of taking charge.

-Morning Routine Idea #6: Take a cold shower
+#6: Take a cold shower

 There’s nothing like a physical cold shower to really get your body and your conscious mind moving in the right direction.